Timeline - Protests against Saleh rule in Yemen

 Jan 29, 2011 - Yemen's ruling party calls for dialogue with the opposition in a bid to stem anti-government protests.

--- Saleh supporters attack and disperse Yemenis who try to march to the Egyptian embassy in Sanaa to express solidarity with Egyptian anti-government demonstrators.
+-- Saleh supporters attack and disperse Yemenis who try to march to the Egyptian embassy to express solidarity with Egyptian anti-government demonstrators.
 Yemeni protesters chant "the people want the regime to fall."

 Feb 3 - A day of anti-government protests brings more than 20,000 people onto the streets in Sanaa.